amaclean2/Trails/.github/ISSUE_TEMPLATE/app-issue.md

 ---
-name: App Issue
+name: Bug Report
-about: Use this template to create a new issue in Sunday Peak
+about: Use this template to create a new bug in Sunday Peak
 title: "[Bug]: "
-labels: 'bug'
+labels: ["bug", "triage"]
 projects: ["amaclean2/6"]
 assignees: amaclean2
 body: